Patties Foods: History

 Patties Foods was founded as Patties Bakeries.
 Originally a cake shop in Lakes Entrance, in August 1966 Patties Bakery, originally named for the owner's wife Patty Neat, was purchased by Peter and Annie Rijs, whom emigrated from the Netherlands in 1956.
 In 1967 the Rijs family began to build business by introducing pies and bread rolls.
 The demand for Patties' product increased, prompting a series of shops and bakeries to be built, bought and sold.
 In 1985 a new factory was built and production was moved to Bairnsdale, where it continues to this day.

 The business continued to expand over the years, Patties began distribution in Melbourne in 1986, and in 1995 exporting to New Zealand.
 In 1993, Patties launched Arriba, a Mexican food range.
 In 1996, after pastry sales grew, Patties sold its bread business to Sunicrust in order to concentrate on pastry products.
 Demand for pastry products continued to grow, resulting in significant expansions to the factory.
 In 1998, a two million dollar plant renovation and extension took place, including installation of a spiral freezer.
 In 2000, a new parallel manufacturing line, capable of making all pasties, sausage rolls and finger foods, was installed, substantially increasing capacity.

 Australian brands Four'n Twenty, Herbert Adams and Nanna's were purchased from Simplot in 2003 and Patties began manufacturing the associated products in the Bairnsdale factory in 2004.
 In 2006, Patties was inducted into the Victorian Manufacturing Hall of Fame and the Gippsland Business Awards Hall of Fame.

 Patties Foods was publicly listed on the Australian Securities Exchange in 2006.
 The Rijs brothers, sons of the founding Mr and Mrs Rijs, retained 40% shareholding of the company.
 In 2007 Patties acquired the Chefs Pride and Creative Gourmet businesses, and introduced gluten free foods to its product roster.

 In early 2015 a recall was ordered on Nanna's frozen berries which had been imported from China and Chile, after five people contracted hepatitis A. In November 2016 Patties was purchased by Pacific Equity Partners and delisted from the ASX.
 In September 2022 Patties was sold to PAG.

 Brands and product lines

-Pattiess Pies
+Patties Pies

 Pies, pasties, sausage rolls and quiches in three different sizes (standard, party and mini party), there is also a gluten free range of patties pies and a vegan roll.